 - Fuel tank band and vapor vent system hoses

 After everything has been inspected and cleared, the propeller shaft bolt for your 4WD system will need to be re-torqued.
 The cabin air filter and the engine air filter will need to be replaced at our service center as well.

 When your RAV4 makes it to 120,000 miles or 144 months, you’re going to need some extra services at your routine maintenance appointments.
 On top of what you already get regularly inspected, the technician will also look at the drive belts and engine coolant.

 If your RAV4 is equipped with a 4WD system, you’ll also need to have your rear differential oil and transfer case oil looked at as well.

 Once the inspection is over and everything checks out, you’ll have a few services done before you head back out on the road.
 Your spark plugs will be replaced and all of the fluids in your vehicle will be topped off.

 Still Have Maintenance Questions?

 Toyota RAV4 drivers in Danvers, Peabody, and Salem should give us a call at Ira Toyota of Danvers anytime with questions they may have about servicing their vehicle.
-You can even schedule your next service appointment with us today over the phone or through our website!
+You can even schedule a service appointment with us today over the phone or through our website!